+Did You Know there is a Disorder that Makes the Winter Difficult for Many?
 Seasonal Affective Disorder (SAD) was formally described and named as a component of depression in 1984 by Norman Rosenthal, M.D. and his colleagues at the National Institute of Mental Health.
-It is estimated that as many as 9 percent of individuals living in the Northern Hemisphere experience some symptoms of SAD during the winter months, which include lethargy, excessive craving of carbohydrates, a drop in mood, and difficulty rising from sleep.
+It is estimated that as many as 9 percent of individuals living in the Northern Hemisphere experience some symptoms of SAD during the winter months.
+These symptoms include lethargy, excessive craving of carbohydrates, a drop in mood, and difficulty rising from sleep.

 Thanks to decades of research, we now have a better understanding of SAD, why it happens, and what to do to avoid or alleviate its symptoms.
-It is definitely not something to be taken lightly, and those experiencing symptoms should not be fooled into thinking that one can simply will them away.
+It is definitely not something to be taken lightly.
+Furthermore, those experiencing symptoms should not be fooled into thinking that one can simply will them away.
 SAD is not a “punchline” and the symptoms of SAD can be severe.
-Many don’t realize that not only does it affect over 10 million Americans, it is often a component of a more underlying cause like clinical depression or bipolar disorder where a physician’s help should be sought.
+Many don’t realize that it affects over 10 million Americans.
+Moreover, it is often a component of a more serious issue.
+There could be an underlying cause like clinical depression or bipolar disorder where a physician’s help should be sought.

 What Makes Our Bodies Change During the Winter Months?

 The winter’s shorter days and earlier sunsets can greatly impact the amount of sunlight we receive each day.
-Our bodies naturally need sunlight, as it is an important source of Vitamin D. Studies have shown that a vitamin D deficiency could lead to depression as well as certain cancers, poor bone health and a weakened immune system.
+Our bodies naturally need sunlight, as it is an important source of Vitamin D. Studies have shown that a vitamin D deficiency could lead to depression.
+It could also lead to certain cancers, poor bone health and a weakened immune system.

 Our bodies also rely on circadian rhythms (dictated by the sun) to tell us when to sleep and when to be awake.
 However, our fast-paced world is often not in sync with these rhythms, and our bodies react badly to the dissonance.
 Our lives are not like those who came before us thousands of years ago, who practiced this natural rhythm for survival perforce by the rising and setting of the sun.